yenode/learning_ros2_ws/README.md

-# Implemented Object Detection And Color Detection Using OpenCV and Ultralytics YOLOv8
+# Implemented Object Detection And Color Detection Using OpenCV and Ultralytics YOLOv8 For a Differential Drive Robot

 ## 1. Robot Model Details